parnic/node-screenlogic/README.md

 * `port` - number containing the port to connect to the unit
 * `portOpen` - boolean indicating whether or not the port is open and able to be connected to
 * `relayOn` - boolean indicating whether the relay is on (unsure what exactly this indicates; it's always been false in my tests)

+## SLAddNewScheduleEvent

+Adds a new event to the specified schedule type, either 0 for regular events or 1 for one-time events

+### Properties

+* `scheduleType` - 0 - indicates regular scheduled events, 1 - indicates

+### Triggered Events
+* `addNewScheduleEvent` - will return an object which contains the created `scheduleId` to be used later for setting up the properties